 It was only much later that I began to make up the missed time – and so I came, among other things, to the Lectron System.
 I followed its own developments (ie blocks with “my” content) for special projects, such as a superheterodyne receiver for shortwave.

 To the unique way without soldering, wiring or terminals, a circuit constantly change, expand and improve, has impressed me from the beginning!
 The photo below includes my ‘homebrew’ and replica blocks that I made using Lectron System blank blocks and covers.

-A photo of two of Mr. Stabe’s Lectron System creations made in 2015: An FM Stereo receiver block and a Short Wave receiver block.
-These were both gifted to the Lectron.Info museum.
+The photo below shows one of Mr. Stabe’s Lectron System creations made in 2014: A Shortwave receiver block.
+Both blocks were gifted to the Lectron.Info museum.